leptos-rs/book/src/01_introduction.md

 The guide doesn’t assume you know anything about fine-grained reactivity or the details of modern Web frameworks.
-It does assume you are familiar with the Rust programming language, HTML, CSS, and the DOM and basic Web APIs.
+It does assume you are familiar with the Rust programming language, HTML, CSS, the DOM, and basic Web APIs.

 Leptos is most similar to frameworks like [Solid](https://www.solidjs.com) (JavaScript) and [Sycamore](https://sycamore-rs.netlify.app/) (Rust).
 There are some similarities